-Why Study History at The Purbeck School?
+Why study History at The Purbeck School

 - Our History curriculum aims to inspire a passion for History within learners which ignites life-long interest in the subject continuing beyond academic achievement.

 - Our History curriculum aims to encourage learners to ‘think like Historians’ through an inquisitive and investigative approach to the events and issues studied.
-We always encourage students to start with the ‘5Ws’: who, what, where, when, why?

 - Our History Curriculum aims to offer suitable and accessible challenge to students of all abilities.

 - Our History curriculum aims to engage and challenge students through studying a diverse range of events and issues with local, national and international significance, expanding their cultural capital.

 - Our History curriculum aims to develop empathetic and engaged citizens through focusing on events and issues with a challenging ethical or moral dimension, such as those relating to class, gender, race, intolerance and discrimination.

 - Our History curriculum aims to support students in developing the confidence to carefully consider and express their views and opinions.